codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d42_6_the_vmsav8-64_translation_table_format.md

 ![](table_d4_24.png)

 > **NOTE:**
-concatenation 只存在与 stage 2 translation，因此上面 table 中的 input address 是 IPA。
+Concatenation 只存在与 stage 2 translation，因此上面 table 中的 input address 是 IPA。

 [Overview of the VMSAv8-64 address translation stages on page D4-1658](#) identifies all of the possible uses of concatenation.
 In all cases, the block of concatenated translation tables must be aligned to the block size.